HiteshKore/GenomeProt/README.md

-# GenomeProt: an integrated proteogenomics data analysis platform for long-read RNA-Seq datasets
+# GenomeProt: an integrated proteogenomics analysis platform for long-read RNA-Seq datasets

 ### Run the shiny application with Docker
-Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and the application running in the background before you beign.
+Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and the application running in the background before you begin.

 Open your terminal application and run:
 ```